msta3t/pkgaea/README.md

 ## Usage
 1. Extract contents of pkgaea.zip
-2. Grab the "files" folder from your Android device (root required)
+2. Grab the "files" folder from your Android device.
+Root (or device running android version 5-11) required
 3. Place folder next to pkgaea.py or specify path as an argument
 4. Run pkgaea.py
 5. Import resulting package into ArcCreate